jesimone57/spring_boot_rest_examples/README.md

 If you try to hit an invalid endpoint, the Spring controller advice will produce a nice error message indicating the endpoint is not in service.

+## Prerequisites needed to compile, test and execute the code
+* java 1.8
+* maven 3.3 or higher
+* git

 ## To execute the code
 1. git clone https://github.com/jesimone57/spring_boot_rest_examples.git
 2. mvn clean compile test